mui/mui-x/docs/data/data-grid/filtering/filtering.md

 This object has to be added to the `filterOperators` attribute of the `GridColDef`.

 The main part of an operator is the `getApplyFilterFn` function.
-When applying the filters, the grid will call this function with the filter item and the column on which the item must be applied.
+When applying the filters, the data grid will call this function with the filter item and the column on which the item must be applied.
 This function must return another function that takes the cell value as an input and return `true` if it satisfies the operator condition.

 ```ts